Types of road cracks and how to avoid them

 Reflection road cracks

-Reflection cracking describes cracking in asphalt overlay located in concrete pavements, or over shrinkage cracks in cement treated base layers.
+Reflection cracking describes cracking in asphalt overlay located in concrete pavements, or over shrinkage cracks in cement-treated base layers.
 It occurs over an existing crack in the underlying surface.
 This causes stress concentration in the asphalt layer that eventually leads to the initiation of a crack that extends up to the surface.

-Severe transverse reflection cracking over joints in concrete substrate
+Severe transverse reflection cracking over joints in theconcrete substrate (Photo courtesy of Pavement Interactive)

 How can road cracks be avoided?

-Reflective cracking in overlays can be delayed by inclusion of an appropriate asphalt interlayer.
+Reflective cracking in overlays can be delayed by the inclusion of an appropriate asphalt interlayer.
 Tensar has a range of asphalt interlayer products that have been proven to reduce reflective crack propagation.